PageDAO/PageDAO-DocSite/community/zombieverse.md

 “Damned if I know” Emily replied “…but we’d best thing of something..fast!!”
 She wheeled around and gestured in the direction they had come from.
 A gut wrenching roar emanated from the tunnels mouth. seismic foot steps could be heard gathering pace.
 Time was short.

 “SPLIT UP IN DIFFERENT DIRECTIONS!’
 Charlie yelled.
 “…and go where?
-Replied Emily. “ That orge is looking for a toothpick.
+Replied Emily. “ That ogre is looking for a toothpick.
 Track and field was never my strength, remember?
 I don’t run and I swear it can smell me the most!”
 She had faced demons, orcs and fifth level mages countless times in her time playing Dungeons ’n’ Dragons for many years…as a board game.
-The closet thing she had ever faced to an orge in her short life had been on the big screen during a marathon movie night.
+The closet thing she had ever faced to an ogre in her short life had been on the big screen during a marathon movie night.

 Chris paused for a moment.
-As adventurous as he had been growing up, nothing had prepared him for battle with the undead, not least a house shaped orge with breathe could make steel buckle.
+As adventurous as he had been growing up, nothing had prepared him for battle with the undead, not least a house-shaped ogre with breathe could make steel buckle.
 “I’ll keep shouting to draw its attention.

 “..you go left!
 Chris, you go right.
 I’ll stand here.
 Press up against the ledge.
 “I have an idea…”

 The crushing footsteps were growing louder and more rapid.
 Nothing that large should be able to move that fast thought Charlie.
 As Emily went on way and Chris the other, Charlie saw two large boulders either side of the tunnels entrance.
 He reach behind and drew his climbing rope from his backpack.
 Tying it around one boulder he fashioned a mask shift trip rope and stepped it into the ground.

-Barely had he made it twice around the second boulder with the rope, when an almighty roar and the orge with it rampaged from the tunnel.
+Barely had he made it twice around the second boulder with the rope, when an almighty roar and the ogre with it rampaged from the tunnel.
 He pulled the rope.
-Just as the orge lifted his right leg, it caught the rope.
+Just as the ogre lifted his right leg, it caught the rope.
 Charlie leaned back hard on it, to maximize the tension.
 The boulder shifted, just a little.
 It was not enough.
-It held it’s footing while the orge did not.
+It held it’s footing while the ogre did not.
 It caught the rope with its foot, stumbled forwards clumsily, turning in the same motion to see Charlie beside the rock.
 It had such size and forward momentum, that it could not stop in time.
 It fell, breaking the flow of the water falling either side of the invisible expanse.
 Chris looked down to witness the confusion etched across the beast face as it slowly turned in to complete fear and panic.

-The orge turned as it bounced of what looked like nothing.
+The ogre turned as it bounced of what looked like nothing.
 It wheeled and spun, falling hysterically down into the abyss.
-It’s earsplitting shriek shrinking as quickly has the orge did.
+It’s earsplitting shriek shrinking as quickly has the ogre did.
 Then…nothing.
 Nothing but the continued rush of falling water and the pulse of beating pulses in their ear.
 The trio each drew a large breath, giggling at their success.

 “We did it!”
 Chris yelled.
 Charlie nodded, bent over while he recovered from his exertion.